- 1. Organizational Skills Assessment

 - 10. Job-Specific Assessment

-While you might think you’re ready to take on any HR hiring assessment, the truth is that there are many different types of testing that companies use to vet job applicants.
-These tests come in many different varieties and can test a wide range of skills.
+While you might think you’re ready to take on any HR hiring assessment, the truth is that there are many different types of pre-employment tests that companies use to vet job applicants.
+These skill assessment tests come in many different varieties and can evaluate a wide range of skills.
 Let's take a quick look at the most common assessments HR departments use to screen and hire the best candidate.

 1. Organizational Skills Assessment